Hans Valkenauer

-Hans Valkenauer (1448–) was a German sculptor, working from Salzburg from about 1480 and specialising in funerary monuments in the late Gothic style.
+Hans Valkenauer (born 1448; died after 1518) was a German sculptor, working from Salzburg from about 1480 and specialising in funerary monuments in the late Gothic style.

 Early life

 Valkenauer was born in 1448, probably in the Salzburg area, or possibly Regensburg where his putative father, Martin Valkenauer, was recorded as being resident in 1465.
 The first mention of Hans Valkenauer in historical sources was on 18 October 1479 when he was granted citizenship of the city of Salzburg.

 Main body of work

 Valkenauer became known for creating a large number of tomb monuments, often in the form of sculpted slabs of red marble, and mainly in Salzburg.
 He followed in the funerary art traditions of the Austrian cities of Vienna, Wiener Neustadt and Salzburg.
-His work also shows the influence of the anonymous German engraver referred to as "Master E. S." by art historians and the Dutch sculptor Nikolaus Gerhaert.
+His work also shows the influence of the anonymous German engraver given the notname of Master E. S. and the Dutch sculptor Nikolaus Gerhaert.

-Valkenauer became the city's leading late Gothic sculptor.
-His first known work was the tomb of Lukas Lamprechtshauser at the Dominican Church of Saint Blasius in Regensburg around 1480.
+His first known work, from around 1480, was the tomb of Lukas Lamprechtshauser at the Dominican Church of Saint Blasius in Regensburg.
 Other important works followed including tomb monuments in churches in Braunau, Villach and in Carinthia (Maria Saal and Millstatt) and the Kunz Horn epitaph in St. Lorenz, Nuremberg and the Wolfgang von Polheim tomb monument in St Anna's, Oberthalheim.

-However, it was his works in Salzburg with which Valkenauer was most associated.
-These included monuments in the Margaret Chapel of the Petersfriedhof cemetery and in the Hohensalzburg Castle.
+However, it is his works in Salzburg with which Valkenauer is most associated, and he came to prominence as the city's leading late Gothic sculptor.
+His work included monuments in the Margaret Chapel of the Petersfriedhof cemetery and in the Hohensalzburg Castle.
 In the latter case, this included a series of red marble reliefs in the St George's Chapel and seven spotted red marble busts integrated into the architecture of the building.
 In 1487, city officials paid him six florins, a significant amount of money, to create an anti-semitic Judensau sculpture.
 It was carved as a marble frieze on the tower of the Town Hall facing a synagogue.